dfinity/interface-spec/spec/index.md

 -   (optional) `certificate` (`blob`): a certificate, as specified in [Certification](#certification).

-Unless `return_signatures` is null or set to `"none"` in the request, the response to a signed query call contains a non-empty list of signatures for the returned response produced by the individual IC nodes that computed the same returned response.
+Unless `requested_signatures` is null or set to `"none"` in the request, the response to a signed query call contains a non-empty list of signatures for the returned response produced by the individual IC nodes that computed the same returned response.
 Every such signature (whose type is denoted as `node-signature`) is a CBOR (see [CBOR](#cbor)) map with the following fields:

 -   `timestamp` (`nat`): the timestamp of the signature.